cartoon-raccoon/oyster/docs/functions.md

 let number3 = 3.14 (inferred as flt)
 let text = "hello" (inferred as str)
 ```
+Declaring arrays requires the use of a square bracket.
+Each element in the array is delimited with a comma.

+`let arr greet = [hello,my,name,is,dipper,pines]`

+Each element in the array is type inferred, you cannot specify the types it will take.

 If the type is specified but the value cannot be parsed as that type, `let` returns an error.

 Expanding variables is similar to other shells: use `$`;